Samsung/tizen-docs/docs/application/native/guides/ui/efl/learn-edc-signal-handling.md

 2. Emit signals from the C code:

-   1. Create a window with the check UI component.
+   a.
+Create a window with the check UI component.
 Define a callback for when the check component is selected.

       ```
       static void